dockstore/dockstore-support/tooltester/README.md

 ```
 1. Tooltester will try to find the CLI based on the dockstore-version above, ensure it's available at https://github.com/dockstore/dockstore-cli/releases/download/{{dockstore-version}}/dockstore
-1. On your local machine, fill in ~/.tooltester/config with the appropriate values
-    1. In particular, ensure that `server-url`, `runners`, and `dockstore-version` are properly set
 1. Clone https://github.com/dockstore/dockstore-support.git.
 Open in Intellij: Import project -> pom.xml as project
-1. In the resources directory, modify the 4 config files as needed.
+1. In the resources directory, modify the 4 config files (cromwell.config, cwlrunner.config, cwltool.config, toil.config),as needed.
-1. Optional: Modify the [cwltoolPlaybook](src/main/resources/cwltoolPlaybook.yml) and [toilPlaybook](src/main/resources/toilPlaybook.yml) in the feature/playbook branch to have the right apt/pip dependencies if needed (i.e. check the [dockstore website /onboarding](https://dockstore.org/onboarding) or [GitHub](https://github.com/dockstore/dockstore-ui2/blob/develop/src/app/loginComponents/onboarding/downloadcliclient/downloadcliclient.component.ts#L81) Step 2 Part 3 to see if changes are needed).
+1. Optional: Modify the [cwltoolPlaybook](https://github.com/dockstore/dockstore-support/blob/feature/playbook/tooltester/src/main/resources/cwltoolPlaybook.yml) and [toilPlaybook](https://github.com/dockstore/dockstore-support/blob/feature/playbook/tooltester/src/main/resources/toilPlaybook.yml) in the feature/playbook branch to have the right apt/pip dependencies if needed (i.e. check the [dockstore website /onboarding](https://dockstore.org/onboarding) or [GitHub](https://github.com/dockstore/dockstore-ui2/blob/develop/src/app/loginComponents/onboarding/downloadcliclient/downloadcliclient.component.ts#L81) Step 2 Part 3 to see if changes are needed).
+1. Optional: Modify the [cromwellPlaybook](https://github.com/dockstore/dockstore-support/blob/feature/playbook/tooltester/src/main/resources/cromwellPlaybook.yml) in the feature/playbook branch (though it's unlikely to change because the Dockstore CLI takes care of versioning)
+1. If there are significant breaking changes in the webservice, tooltester may not be able to retrieve tools.
+In that case code changes may be required.
-1. IMPORTANT: Check that the slave has enough disk space, remove /tmp and /home/jenkins/workspace/* (workspace `@tmp` folders aren't removed with cleanup plugin) if needed
+1. IMPORTANT: If using old slave, check that the slave has enough disk space, remove /tmp and /home/jenkins/workspace/* (workspace `@tmp` folders aren't removed with cleanup plugin) if needed
 1. Run the ClientTest.createJenkinsTests by pressing the green run button (basically the sync commmand)
 1. Run the ClientTest.enqueue by pressing the green run button (basically the enqueue command)
+1. Immediately check up on Jenkins master and see if there's jobs running and not instantly failing.
+Code/config changes may be required if failing.
-1. Wait until it finishes running.
+1. Wait until it finishes running (may take 10 hours, check Jenkins master).
 1. io/dockstore/tooltester/client/cli/ReportCommand.java has a SEND_LOGS boolean.
 Check that your S3 credentials work (using aws cli) if sending logs to S3.
 Otherwise, change the boolean to false.
 1. Run the ClientTest.report (basically the report command)
     1. You can view running jobs at {master-floating-ip}:8080